 Sharpening knives is a different experience for different people.
 To some the process is cathartic and relaxing and to others it’s a pain in the neck that can’t be over quickly enough.
-Either way for professional chefs, restaurant owners and serious cooks knife sharpening takes time to get done right with whetstones or risks knife damage and excess wear on high speed sharpening equipment.
+Either way for professional chefs, restaurant owners and serious cooks knife sharpening takes time to get done right with whetstones, or costs money hiring a professional sharpener.

 That’s where the Tormek T2 Commercial Knife Sharpener comes in.